NBISweden/urdr/README_testinstall.md

 ## Create a VM on SNIC SSC
 Create a VM on Snic (https://cloud.snic.se) using (https://github.com/NBISweden/os-pulumi), after installing Pulumi from (https://www.pulumi.com/).

-To use os-pulumi, you need to have an account on cloud.snic.se and have generated/setup an api account password.
+To use os-pulumi, you need to have an account on cloud.snic.se and have generated/setup an API account password.
 Then you can, from your profile menu, save a file "Openstack RC File v3" for "OS Credentials" to source when running pulumi.
 (See README.md for os-pulumi.)
 When running Pulumi commands, you do not need to set another password inside pulumi if you do not want to.

 You also need a public SSH key to be able to login to a snic VM created with os-pulumi.
 The main.go script creates a minimum-size machine with ports 22 and 443 opened.